Clare Hibbs Armstrong: Early career

 Armstrong was born on January 23, 1894, in Albert Lea, Minnesota, the son of bank president and city councilman DeWitt Clinton Armstrong and Anna Hibbs.
 After high school, Armstrong received an appointment to the United States Military Academy at West Point, New York.

 Armstrong's West Point class produced more than 55 future general officers, including two Army Chiefs of Staff – Joseph L. Collins and Matthew B. Ridgway.
 Other classmates include: Aaron Bradshaw Jr., Mark W. Clark, John T. Cole, Norman D. Cota, John M. Devine, William W. Eagles, Theodore L. Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Robert W. Hasbrouck, Frederick A. Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant E. Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, Albert C. Smith, George D. Wahl, Raymond E. S. Williamson, and George H. Weems.

-Armstrong graduated on April 20, 1917, with Bachelor of Science degree, shortly after the United States entered World War I, and was commissioned second lieutenant in the Infantry Branch.
+Armstrong graduated, 120th in a class of 139, on April 20, 1917, with Bachelor of Science degree, shortly after the United States entered World War I, and was commissioned second lieutenant in the Infantry Branch.
 He was subsequently ordered to Fort McPherson, Georgia and attached to the 17th Infantry Regiment.
 He was promoted to first lieutenant on May 5, 1917, and to temporary captain on August 5, and assumed command of his regiment's rifle company.
 As his regiment was preparing for combat deployment in France, the Spanish flu hit it and half his company died.
 He was also struck with the disease, but was nursed back to the health with his wife's help.

 After recovering, Armstrong rejoined his regiment and served with it at Chickamauga, Georgia, Tampa, Florida and Camp Meade, Maryland until November 1919, when he received a permanent promotion to captain and orders for transfer to Fort Benning, Georgia.
 There, Armstrong served as operations officer of garrison's Motor Transport Corps until February 1920, when he was ordered to Camp Funston, Kansas for duty as property officer of the 7th Division under Major General Edward McGlachlin Jr.

 Armstrong spent almost a year in that capacity, departing in January 1921, when he was ordered to the Panama Canal Zone.
 He was assigned to the 42nd Infantry Regiment, consisting of Puerto Rican recruits.
 He was rifle company commander at Camp Gaillard and became interested in the still-developing anti-aircraft defense.
 Armstrong was so taken with this weapon that he requested transfer to the Coast Artillery Corps in November 1921.
 His first coast artillery assignment was with the 4th Company of Coast Artillery Regiment at Fort Amador, Panama Canal Zone and he remained in that capacity until December 1923, when he was ordered back to the United States.
 Armstrong transferred to the Coast Artillery in 1930.